wilrob/arcadia/README.md

 In this mode, photos are displayed in mosaic thumbnails.

 ### Metadata
-In each display mode, by clicking on &#9432; at the left bottom of each photo, you will display an information panel with photo metadata, such as:
+For each photo, an information panel displays the metadata:
 <ul>
     <li>title and description</li>
     <li>tags and persons</li>